AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What did one plate say to the other plate?
+Dinner is on me!